graphql/graphql-wg/GraphQL-TSC.md

 TSC meeting are open to anybody who wishes to participate.
 Aside from items which require a formal vote (such as approving specification verions or elections), anyone who has signed a Specification Membership Agreement may participate in discussions and decisions.
 As defined in the charter, the TSC will use the consensus decision-making process as often as possible.

-The TSC will also include a number of individuals who have been elected as voting members.
+The TSC will also include a number of individuals who have been elected as members.
 These individuals are expected to be active participants on the TSC, and to be engaged and responsive on matters that require a formal vote.

 You must add yourself to the meeting agenda via PR in order to be able to join a GraphQL specification meeting.

-### TSC Voting Members
+### TSC Members

-The current voting members of the GraphQL TSC are:
+The current members of the GraphQL TSC are:

 | Name                                               | Affiliation           | Term begins | Term ends    |
 | -------------------------------------------------- | --------------------- | ----------- | ------------ |